 The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

-Lucca is a Tuscan treasure that wraps centuries of history within its well-preserved Renaissance walls.
-And while many tourists don’t stay long, I recommend planning at least 1 day in Lucca.
+Lucca is a beautiful Tuscan town that preserves in its entirety within Renaissance walls and hides many centuries of history.
+While most tourists don’t stay long, I recommend planning at least 1 day in Lucca.

 View at Torre delle Ore in Lucca in one day